makerdao/governance-portal-v2/README.md

 <p><a  href="https://vote.makerdao.com/"><img  alt="maker logo"  src="./maker-logo.png"  alt="vote.makerdao.com"  width="125"></a></p>

-<p>Maker Governance Portal</p>
+<p>Sky Governance Portal</p>

 </h1>

-This is the repo containing the code for the [Maker Governance Portal](https://vote.makerdao.com).
-The Maker Governance Portal is an open-source interface for governance of the Maker protocol. </br>Copyright [Dai Foundation](https://daifoundation.org/) 2022.
+This is the repo containing the code for the [Sky Governance Portal](https://vote.makerdao.com).
+The Sky Governance Portal is an open-source interface for governance of the Sky protocol. </br>Copyright [Dai Foundation](https://daifoundation.org/) 2022.

 ### To run locally:

-While the portal is hosted by MakerDAO at https://vote.makerdao.com, it can also be run by anyone on their local machine.
+While the portal is hosted by Sky at https://vote.makerdao.com, it can also be run by anyone on their local machine.

 In order to run the project locally, you must have the following installed on the machine: